 Patrick Marold Studios

 Patrick Marold has been working as an artist since earning a BFA from Rhode Island School of Design in 1997.
 His artistic development has maintained an intimate connection to landscape, extending the environmental traditions unique to post-minimalism.
-Refinement of his practice has been pursued in various locations in America and abroad, including a 2000 Fulbright in Iceland where he began to more fully direct his energies to utilize spatial dynamics to generate an enhanced perception of light and movement.
-In 2007, Marold received international attention for The Windmill Project, a temporary landscape installation in Vail, Colorado, which seeded a local valley with a mass of light-generating turbines committed to capturing and visualizing the choreography of the wind through a unique landscape.
-Notably, he has completed several major works, including The CODAaward winning Shadow Array, that sculpturally bind the public spaces they occupy.
+Refinement of his practice has been pursued in various locations in America and abroad, including a 2000 Fulbright in Iceland where he began to fully direct his energies to utilize spatial dynamics to generate an enhanced perception of light and movement.
+In 2007, Marold received international attention for The Windmill Project, a landscape installation in Vail, CO, which seeded a valley with a mass of light-generating turbines capturing and visualizing the choreography of the wind through a unique landscape.
+He has completed several major works, including the CODAaward-winning Shadow Array, that sculpturally bind the public spaces they occupy.
 Diversity in setting, scale, and technical realization have equipped him with the skill and interest to apply his vision across a broad range of sites while preserving a unity of vision.
-Marold maintains a studio in Denver, and continues working toward a means of spatial intercession, inviting the viewer to consider new orientations of landscape, materials, physical forces, and their impact on personal and communal perception.
+Marold maintains a studio in Denver and continues toward a means of spatial intercession, inviting the viewer to consider new orientations of landscape, materials, physical forces, and their impact on personal and communal perception.

 Lead Designer in Brand Innovation